tomohiroinada/FnuG4/README.md

 -bash-4.2$ root -l -b virtualrec.c

-Output is saved as run_virtualrec.log.
+Output in the first trial was saved as run_virtualrec.log.